Sauna Sessions – Replace Workout with Sauna?

-Can you replace cardio workout with sauna?
+Can you replace cardio with sauna?

 Sweating is one of the most important ways to detox the body of toxins.
 It kicks the lymphatic system into gear, boosts the immune system, improves blood circulation, and promotes healthy and clear skin.
 So, whether you are sweating from traditional sauna use, infrared sauna use, or physical exercise, the benefits are wide-ranging.